 I saw Mickey Mantle play in the Original Yankee Stadium.
 Born in the last century.
 I’m a child of the 50s & 60s; came of age in the 70s.

-I have been married 44 years to my best friend.
-We have 3 married children who have gifted and blessed us with 10 gloriously beautiful grandchildren.
+I have been married 51 years to my best friend.
+We have 3 married children who have gifted and blessed us with the 10 best grands ever!

 I love our family.
 I love when we are all together: laughing and talking and eating; chasing kiddos all around the house or playing in the pool.
 The noise level rocks the roof; and then it’s suddenly quiet, they’ve gone and recovery begins!